You are here

 Academic Skills Program

-Selected first year students are invited to apply to participate in the Academic Skills Program.
+First year students are invited to apply to participate in the Academic Skills Program.
 Under this program, first year students meet in organized study groups for one hour per week for each of their substantive courses.
 The study groups are facilitated by successful third year students, referred to as Dean's Scholars, who focus on legal analysis and exam preparation.
 Through weekly discussions and constant exposure to exam-type questions, students are better able to make the transition to law school learning.
 In addition to offering weekly study sessions, Dean’s Scholars hold weekly office hours open to all first year students.
 During this time, the Dean’s Scholar is available for individual mentoring and study skills assistance.
 In addition, Dean’s Scholars administer and critique sample exam questions throughout the semester as well as one full practice exam at the end of the semester.

 Study Skills Workshops

 Study skills workshops are designed to provide assistance to law students as they acquire the skills that are necessary to be a good law student.
-Each Fall, the Office of Academic Success encourages all first year students to attend a series of workshops.
+Each semester, the Office of Academic Success encourages all first year students to attend a series of workshops.
 The workshops, which focus on study skills, range from briefing to time and stress management to exam preparation.
 Skills workshops are offered to upper level students as well.
 Significant emphasis is placed on exam writing and legal writing style.

 Individual Tutoring and Mentoring Sessions